 What are civil rights?

-The HHS Office of Civil Rights (OCR) enforces civil rights laws that prohibit discrimination on the basis of race, color, national origin, disability, age, sex, and religion by health care and human services entities over which OCR has jurisdiction, such as state and local social and health services agencies; and hospitals, clinics, nursing homes or other entities receiving Federal Financial Assistance from HHS.
 Under these laws, all persons in the United States have a right to receive health care and human services in a nondiscriminatory manner.
-For example, you cannot be denied services or benefits, simply because of your race, color, national origin, or disability.
-For more information about these laws and our authority under them, see our home page.
+For example, you cannot be denied services or benefits simply because of your race, color, national origin, or disability.
+For more information about these laws and our authority under them, see our Civil Rights home page.